-Delivery Implications n/a n/a n/a Implications D of Plan B on dependencies 2 2 2 Implic of Pla deper n/a n/a n/a Reason for rejecting other options n/a n/a n/a Reason for selecting Plan B 'n/a D,a n/a Source from which other options are drawn 'n/a ח /a n/a Potential Alternatives site for a school have been tested demonstrating that the risk to the wider regeneration is negligable, so no Plan B developed despite a 'high' impact score n/a There are no Plan Bs that the Council can implement that would counter the international recession.
-We would have to accept that the development may be delayed Whilst the possibility of an international convention centre may Plan B Required?
-(Yes / No) Ž Yes Yes Impact on the strategy if risk occurs?
-(Low, Med, High) Med Чġ High Likelihood of risk occuring?
-(Low, Med, High) Med Б Negligible Risk(s): what can get in the way of implementing the policy? site cannot be achieved without compromising wider regeneration objectives A scheme which delivers the refurbishment and re-use of the Commonwealth Institute "tent building" cannot be agreed Primarily the recession The exhibition or convention uses require too high a cross-subsidy from the development, Central to the delivery of the strategy vision? fes fes Yes Dependency: if this policy is not implemented, what may not happen on the ground as a result?
-The west end of Kensington High Street may not attract large numbers of visitors to the new cultural attraction.
-Parts of the vision for Kensington High Street will be difficult to achieve Reduction in housing provision, and the possibility the Borough may not meet its housing targets The Earl's Court exhibition 'brand' is lost if no exhibition centre or convention use is included in the redevelopment Policy The Former Commonwealth Institute Warwick Road sites Earl's Court Exhibition Centre: mixed use redevelopment including an ğ ω ۵ ~
+Γ 14.
+Delivery Implications n/a 17/a ١٦/ع 13.Implications of Plan B on dependencies n/a n/a n/a 12.
+Reason for rejecting other options n/a n/a n/a 11.
+Reason for selecting Plan B n/a n/a n/a 10.
+Source from which other options are drawn ח/מ ח/מ ח/מ 9.
+Potential Alternatives that the risk to the wider regeneration is negligable, so no Plan B developed despite a 'high' impact score n/a There are no Plan Bs that the Council can implement that would counter the international recession.
+We would have to accept that the development may be delayed WhilstIt is the ambition of the Council to retain the possibility of an international convention or exhibition centre in Earl's Court, However, these facilities may be provided within the Kensington Olympia site, 8.
+Plan B Required?
+(Yes / No) OZ Z , Kes Xes Xes 7.Impact on the strategy if risk occurs?
+(Low, Med, High) Med High High 6.
+Likelihood of risk occurring?
+(Low, Med, High) Med High Negligible 5.
+Risk(s): what can get in the way of implementing the policy? wider regeneration objectives Risk (i) A scheme which delivers the refurbishment and re-use of the Commonwealth Institute "tent building" cannot be agreed Risk (i) Primarily the recession Risk (i) The exhibition or convention uses require too high a cross-subsidy from the development, forcing up development ounacceptable levels 4.
+Central to the delivery of the strategy vision?
+Yes S Kes , es 3.
+Dependency: if this policy is not implemented, what may not happen on the ground as a result? a) The west end of Kensington High Street may not attract large numbers of visitors to the new cultural attraction.
+Parts of the vision for Kensington High Street will be difficult to achieve a) Reduction in housing provision, and the possibility the Borough may not meet its housing targets a) The Earl's Court culturalexhibition-brand is lost if no exhibition centre or convention use is included in the redevelopment.
+2. Policy The Former Commonwealth Institute Warwick Road sites Earl's Court Exhibition Centre: mixed use redevelopment including an exhibition or convention use ÷ ö ις σ